-Oral presentation at XIX World Congress of CIGR in Antalya, Greece.
-Based on two research projects.
-(2012-2017)
+Oral presentation and full paper at XIX World Congress of CIGR in Antalya, Turkey.
+Based on two research projects (2012-2017).

 Hannu E S Haapala

 Increased automation is needed in agriculture.
 Automation replaces heavy and dangerous work and enhances quality of life.
 If correctly chosen, automation simultaneously reduces negative environmental effects and raises effectiveness of production.
 To be real innovations, however, the new solutions need to achieve wide adoption.
 Adoption of new beneficial technologies is generally regarded slower than wanted.
 This is apparent in automated systems such as those of Precision Agriculture, both in arable and livestock applications.

 The paper concludes results from two research projects on agricultural innovations: the OECD Joint Research Program research ´Speeding up innovation in agriculture´ (2011-2012) and EU HORIZON2020 project ´AgriSpin´ (2015-2017).

 Conclusions of ´Speeding up innovations in agriculture´ pointed out the most important hinders.
 Automation, as all new technologies in agriculture, faces obstacles of adoption.
 Poor adoption includes mainly problems in acceptability.
 Usability issues are important.
 Farmers also face problems in integrating the new technologies in the existing systems at the farm level.
 They have mistrust on new technology as a whole.
 The education of engineers, designers, marketers and end-users of automation need to include more user-centered elements.
 They also need to interact better during R&D process.
 User-Centered Design (UCD) is promoted.